nl8590687/ASRT_SpeechRecognition/README_EN.md

 This project uses tensorFlow.keras based on deep convolutional neural network and long-short memory neural network, attention mechanism and CTC to implement.

 * **Steps**
+Take the operation under the Linux system as an example:

 First, clone the project to your computer through Git, and then download the data sets needed for the training of this project.
 For the download links, please refer to [End of Document](https://github.com/nl8590687/ASRT_SpeechRecognition/blob/master/README_EN.md#data-sets)
 ```shell